apache/couchdb-documentation/src/api/ddoc/views.rst

         "total_rows": 17
     }

-You can reverse the order of the returned view information by using the ``descending`` query value set to true:
+You can reverse the order of the returned view information by using the ``descending`` query value set to true:m

 **Request**: